 14. The licences referred to in Pars.
 2 – 5 shall be granted without any time and territorial restrictions.

 15. The Supplier acknowledges that its obligations under this paragraph, in particular the licences referred to in Pars.
 2 – 5, serve to enable the Contracting Authority to use the Supply Object to its full extent.
 The Supplier undertakes not to dissolve them in any way, in particular by termination or withdrawal.
 In the event of a breach of this obligation in relation to the licences referred to in Pars.
-2 – 5, the Supplier shall pay a contractual penalty of PLN 50,000 (say: fifty thousand zloty), provided that the Contracting Authority may seek compensation on general principles in excess of the stipulated contractual penalties.
+2 – 5, the Supplier shall pay a contractual penalty of PLN 50,000 (say: fifty thousand zloty), provided that the Contracting Authority may seek compensation on general principles in excess of the stipulated contractual penalties..

 16. Without prejudice to the other provisions of this paragraph, the Supplier acknowledges that all rights to the Supply Object and all its elements, in versions prepared for the Contracting Authority, including: design documentation, technical documentation, instructions, recommendations, graphic designs, databases, training materials, the Dedicated Software, codes and service passwords for control programs, shall pass to the Contracting Authority and the Supplier may not use, dispose of or exercise any subsidiary rights, in particular the right to produce on its own or allow others to produce them and to market them.